ZeldOcarina/nu-dentistry/porcelain-veneers.md

     target='_blank' class='paragraph-link'>dental cleanings and exams</a>, will help
     make sure that your veneers last as long as possible.\n\nThey’re perfectly color-matched to blend with your smile and can even be used to make them shine whiter and healthier, just like your favorite movie stars.
-Veneers are incredibly versatile and can easily:"
+Veneers are incredibly versatile and can:"
   lists:
-  - icon: bolt
-    icon_color: "#000000"
-    list:
-    - Straighten and adjust crooked teeth
-    - Reshape broken or misshapen teeth
-    - Whiten stained teeth
   - icon: bolt
     icon_color: "#000000"
     list: